mozilla/tippy-top-sites/README.md

-# tippy-top-playground
+# tippy-top-sites
-Experimental stuff related to tippy top services
+Scripts and tools related to tippy top services

 ## make_manifest.py
 To run the manifest generator script.
 In a new virtualenv: